apache/incubator-graphar/CONTRIBUTING.rst

     $ make test

-For Spark Library, Check that the system has the `GraphAr Spark Dependencies`_.
+For the Spark Library, Check that the system has the `GraphAr Spark Dependencies`_.

 Then you build and run test suite using Maven: